 - 10.37 The Gypsy and Traveller Accommodation Assessment identifies that there is a potential need arising from unknown households.
-Any proposals for further Gypsy and Traveller or Travelling Showpeople sites in the district borough [AM37] arising from this potential need will be considered according to Policy 66 (Proposals for Gypsies, Travellers and Travelling Showpeople sites on unallocated land in the countryside). - 10.38 In respect of those Gypsies and Travellers or Travelling Showpeople who do not lead a nomadic lifestyle according to the planning definition, the Council will continue to assess and plan to meet their needs, as part of its wider responsibilities to plan to meet the accommodation needs of its settled community. - 10.39 The national Planning Policy for Traveller Sites requires plans to identify specific sites, or where not possible broad locations, where future need will be met. - 10.40 Paragraph removed - 10.41 Paragraph removed - 10.42 Many Gypsies and Travellers express a preference for a rural location, which is on the edge of or closely located to a large town or city consistent with traditional lifestyles and means of employment.

-- 10.43 If sites are delivered as affordable sites, they will count towards the affordable housing requirement of the development.
-However, provision could also be private, and sold or leased to Gypsies and Travellers, and tenure issues will be determined through site-specific negotiations and evidence of local need at the time of delivery. - 10.44 Paragraph removed
+Any proposals for further Gypsy and Traveller or Travelling Showpeople sites in the borough arising from this potential need will be considered according to Policy 63 (Proposals for Travellers sites on unallocated land in the countryside). - 10.38 In respect of those Gypsies and Travellers or Travelling Showpeople who do not lead a nomadic lifestyle according to the planning definition, the Council will continue to assess and plan to meet their needs, as part of its wider responsibilities to plan to meet the accommodation needs of its settled community. - 10.39 The national Planning Policy for Traveller Sites requires plans to identify specific sites, or where not possible broad locations, where future need will be met. - 10.40 Many Gypsies and Travellers express a preference for a rural location, which is on the edge of or closely located to a large town or city consistent with traditional lifestyles and means of employment. - 10.41 If sites are delivered as affordable sites, they will count towards the affordable housing requirement of the development.
+However, provision could also be private, and sold or leased to Gypsies and Travellers, and tenure issues will be determined through site-specific negotiations and evidence of local need at the time of delivery.